 |How to drink scotch whisky - myths exposed!

-Many who drink Scotch whisky neat say they do not want to spoil the taste by adding water.
-However, equally as many will say that adding a touch of water, particularly if it is pure, soft spring water, (ideally the same spring water used in the making of the particular whisky!) serves to enhance the distinctive aroma and flavour of a whisky.
-Tap water may contain high amounts of chlorine and therefore would not complement any whisky - your best bet is to opt for bottled Scottish mineral water!
+Many who drink Scotch whisky ‘neat’ say they do not want to spoil the flavour by adding water.
+However, equally as many will say that adding a touch of water, particularly if it is pure, soft still spring water, serves to enhance the distinctive aroma and flavour of a whisky.

-Adding ice to a whisky can provide a refreshing drink but it should be noted that it will dull the fine taste and wonderful aromas and so should never be contemplated when conducting a “whisky nosing and tasting.”
-Similarly, carbonated water is not an ideal accompaniment for whisky as it will also interfere with the aromas.
+Adding ice to a whisky can provide a refreshing drink in the correct circumstances but, it should be noted, that it will dull the fine flavours and wonderful aromas and so should never be contemplated when conducting a ‘Whisky nosing and tasting.’
+Similarly, carbonated water is not an ideal accompaniment for whisky if you are conducting an exploration of aromas and flavours as it will also interfere with your deliberations.

-The sense of smell is one of the most sophisticated of all the senses, and the pleasure that can be gained from “nosing and tasting” the many wonderful and varied scotch whiskies available today is an experience that should be treasured.
+The sense of smell is one of the most sophisticated of all the senses, and the pleasure that can be gained from ‘nosing,’ and then sampling the fine flavours, of the many wonderful and varied Scotch Whiskies available today is an experience that should be treasured.
 This is particularly true if it is experienced in a convivial atmosphere with a group of friends – old or new.

-If you are interested in pursuing further recommendations regarding ;
+If you are interested in pursuing detailed recommendations regarding ;

 and receiving guidance on ;